Guides

 Real Interest Rate ≈ Nominal Interest Rate - Inflation Rate

-If your Real Rate is negative, you are losing wealth every day you keep money in that account.
+If your Real Rate is negative, you are losing purchasing power over time by keeping money in that account.

 How to Protect Your Money in Nigeria?